wlandau/drake-examples/README.md

 # `drake` examples

-This repo is a collection of example workflows powered by the [`drake` R package](https://github.com/ropensci/drake).
+This repository is part of a community effort to collect, curate, and share publicly available examples of data analysis projects powered by the  [`drake` R package](https://github.com/ropensci/drake).
 Each folder is its own example with a self-sufficient set of code and data files.
 Eventually, you will be able to download individual examples using [`drake`](https://github.com/ropensci/drake) itself.

 ```r
 # Install and load drake.